Storybook for Firefox¶

-Storybook is a component library to document our design system, reusable components, and any specific components you might want to test with dummy data.
+Storybook is an interactive tool that creates a playground for UI components.
+We use Storybook to document our design system, reusable components, and any specific components you might want to test with dummy data.
 Take a look at our Storybook instance!

 Storybook lists components that can be reused, and helps document what common elements we have.
-It can also list implementation specific components, but they should not be added to the “Design System” section.
+It can also list implementation specific components, but they should be added to the “Domain-Specific UI Widgets” section.

 Changes to files directly referenced from Storybook (so basically non-chrome://